No-Mesh Umbilical Hernia Repair in Fort Myers, FL

 - Low recurrence rate: The “Tomas Technique” dramatically lowers the risk of recurrence.
 Out of 2,000 umbilical surgeries performed at the Desarda Hernia Center of the United States®, less than 5% of our patients have experienced a recurrence.

 - Flat fee: Instead of worrying whether your insurance will cover your no-mesh umbilical hernia repair, we offer flat-rate pricing.

 The Tomas procedure uses your own tissue by bringing together the rectus muscles to strengthen the midline.
 When you have an umbilical hernia, the intestine pushes through the abdominal muscles that are supposed to cover it.
 Most belly button hernia operations use surgical mesh and sutures to cover this hole and strengthen the weakened abdominal wall.

-During a Tomas repair, Dr. Tomas uses your abdominal muscle and sutures to cover and strengthen the defect, adding dynamic protection for the exposed organ.
+During a Triple layered Tomas repair, Dr. Tomas or Dr. Brick use your abdominal muscles and sutures to cover and strengthen the defect, adding dynamic protection for the exposed organ.

 Who We Are